tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 Multiple models can be loaded at once and compared between each other (see Figure \ref{fig:ifcpcd}).
 Their absolute position is accounted for, so the models can be checked against one another for internal differences based on location of elements.
-Allowing direct comparison between IFC and point cloud data is especially valuable in the context of ScanVsBIM approaches.
+Allowing a direct comparison between IFC and point cloud data is especially valuable in the context of ScanVsBIM approaches.

-Additionally, OIP incorporates its own EXPRESS parser, that consumes and evaluates data models (like IFC) specified with a schema following the @iso1030311 (see Figure \ref{fig:express}).
+Additionally, OIP incorporates its own EXPRESS parser that consumes and evaluates data models (like IFC) specified with a schema following the @iso1030311 standard (see Figure \ref{fig:express}).
 This enables automatic code generation for IFC early-binding library [@Amann:2018:Diss; @Hecht:2019:FBI; @Amann:2018:Programming].
-As such, complete contents of IFC files produced following the @iso1030321 can be interpreted and analysed.
+As such, complete contents of IFC files produced following @iso1030321 can be interpreted and analysed.
-Moreover, type safety is guaranteed at compile time thus reducing the risk for bugs and errors.
+Moreover, type safety is guaranteed at compile time, thus reducing the risk for bugs and errors.
 This is achieved by a carefully designed schema-agnostic template library.

 Let it be stated here that OIP serves as a prototypical playground for developments.
 The software architecture, features, and functionalities have been changed, added or removed as required along the way.
-Nowadays, OIP uses the IFC schema and CloudCompare's model as independent internal data models -- explained in detail by @Hecht:2019:FBI.
+Nowadays, OIP uses the IFC schema and CloudCompare's model as independent internal data models --- explained in detail by @Hecht:2019:FBI.
-Major elements from previous developments were already realigned, while some (previously available) functionality is still considered as work-in-progress.
+Major elements from previous developments were already realigned, while some (previously available) functionalities are still considered as work-in-progress.

 ![A PCD model together with an IFC model loaded in OIP.
 (PCD model courtesy of Grega Indof, IFC model courtesy of Laurens Oostwegel.)\label{fig:ifcpcd}](../images/ifc_and_pcd.png)